DanielMontoyaCapko/FX/replit.md

-# FundedXam Capital - Financial Investment Platform
+# Nakama&Partners - Financial Investment Platform

 ## Overview

-FundedXam Capital is a financial investment platform offering a 9% fixed annual return with capital protection through bank contracts.
+Nakama&Partners is a financial investment platform offering a 9% fixed annual return with capital protection through bank contracts.
 The application is built as a modern full-stack web application targeting conservative investors and financial advisors, emphasizing trust, legal structure, and capital protection.

 ## System Architecture